johan-gras/johan-gras.github.io/projects/castlerush.md

 bigimg: /img/projects/castlerush.png
 ---

-Castle Rush is a tower defense game build in **Java**.
+*Castle Rush* is a tower defense game build in **Java**.
-The mediaval theme is reflected ingame by both the music and the sprites.
+The *mediaval theme* is reflected ingame by both the music and the sprites.
-Two modes are available, the first is a survival mode while the latter is a multiplayer playground.
+Two modes are available, the first is a *survival mode* while the latter is a *multiplayer battle*.

 ![alt text](/img/projects/castlerush/menu.png "Logo Title Text 1")